 The best self-ordering kiosk system should be able to provide customers with an easy and intuitive way to order their food.
 The system should also be able to accept various payment methods, including credit/debit cards, contactless payments, and cash.

-If you plan on taking online orders, you’ll need to ensure that the system can integrate with your eCommerce platform for eCommerce credit card processing.
+If you plan on taking orders via online ordering apps, you’ll need to ensure that the system can integrate with your eCommerce platform for eCommerce credit card processing.
 Make sure that the system you choose can accept payments online and is PCI compliant.
 Additionally, the kiosk should be able to print receipts for customers who want them.

 Self ordering kiosks can cost up to $5000 depending on the features and functionality you need.
 It’s essential to consider the upfront cost of the kiosk and the ongoing costs of maintenance and support.